Dawn of the Dead (1978 film): 3D re-release

 Work on a 3D conversion of the film was begun in 2007 under the supervision of Rubinstein.
 It was completed in 2013 at a reported cost of $6 million.
 The 3D version had its world premiere in October 2013 at the Busan International Film Festival.
 In October 2022, it finally received a wider release, exclusively in 250 Regal Cinemas theaters.
 It was screened again at five North American theaters as part of a 45th anniversary re-release of the film in 2024.

 Reception

 Box office

 Dawn of the Dead performed well thanks both to commercial advertising and word-of-mouth.
 Ad campaigns and posters declared the film "the most intensely shocking motion picture experience for all times".
 The film earned $900,000 on its opening weekend in the United States.
 After four weeks it had grossed in the United States and Canada, and went on to gross $16 million with rentals of $6.8 million.

-Internationally it did well too, grossing $1.5 million in six Japanese cinemas over a period of 42 days and over $1 million in Italy, and by October 1979 it had grossed $24 million worldwide.
+The film also performed well internationally, grossing $1.5 million in six Japanese cinemas over a period of 42 days and over $1 million in Italy, and by October 1979 it had grossed $24 million worldwide.
 The Numbers claims it had an international gross of $49.9 million, which with a domestic gross of $16 million, gives a worldwide total of $66 million, making it the most profitable film in the Dead series.